voc/intro-outro-generator/README.md

 Frab-Based Into- and Outro-Generator
 ===========================================

 This is a scripted pre-, postroll and pause-clip generator.
-It takes a Frab/frab schedule-xml and artwork as svg and generates .dv-clips ready-to-use with the [VOC](https://c3voc.de/)-CRS (Conference Recording System) or any other System.
+It takes a Frab/frab schedule-xml and artwork as svg and generates .dv- or .ts-clips ready-to-use with the [VOC](https://c3voc.de/)-CRS (Conference Recording System) or any other System.
 It can aĺso be modified to generate Lossless h264 or something different if reqired.

 Following the requirements of the CRS-Setup it generates one postroll, one pause-sequence and multiple prerolls - one per Talk in your Schedule-xml, but it should be simple to modify this if your Setup needs it.